denial-of-service/IterativePrisonersDilemma/README.md

 Each match is played by two prisoners and consists of multiple rounds.
 During a single round, each prisoner has to choose between cooperating and defecting.
 Each prisoner uses a different strategy to decide whether to cooperate or defect.
-The amount of points each prisoner earns depends on their own choice and the opponents choice:
+The amount of points each prisoner earns depends on their own choice and the opponent's choice:

 - If both prisoners cooperate, they both receive 3 points.
 - If both prisoners defect, they both receive 1 point.